niksy/dotfiles/README.md

 ### Terminal display

 `.bash_prompt` and everything related to coloring of display is customized to work with [Solarized Light theme](https://github.com/altercation/solarized).
 You can find my current OS X terminal preferences inside `.init` directory.
-Typeface in the screenshot is [DejaVu Sans Mono](http://dejavu-fonts.org/).
+Typeface in the screenshot is [Consolas](http://en.wikipedia.org/wiki/Consolas).

 ![niksy Terminal display](.init/niksy-ss.png)